dhansel/VersaTerm/README.md

 - STL files for 3d printing an enclosure can be found [here](hardware/enclosure)
 - Instructions on how to upload the firmware binary (via USB micro cable, no extra hardware needed) are [here](software/ReadMe.md)

+## Using VersaTerm

+### Settings menu and multiple configurations.

+The settings menu can be entered by pressing the F12 keyboard key and navigated using the cursor keys.

+The "Manage Configurations" sub-menu provides 10 slots to save configurations (e.g. if you want to use VersTerm with different computers).
+- To save the current settings to the selected cofiguration slot, press "S"
+- To make the selected configuration slot the startup default, press "*"
+- To give the selected configuration slot a name, press "N"

+You can switch between configurations via either of these methods:
+- On startup or RESET, hold down the F1-F10 keyboard keys to select a configuration
+- While VersaTerm is on, press CTRL and F1-F10 to load a configuration
+- Press CTRL+F12 to open a quick-select menu that shows your configurations and their names

+### Video output selection (HDMI/VGA)

+VersaTerm can produce either VGA or HDMI output but not both at the same time.
+On startup, VersaTerm detects whether a HDMI monitor is connected (via the HDMI "Hot Plug Detect" signal pin).
+If a HDMI monitor is detected then HDMI output is produced, otherwise VGA.
+You can disable auto-detect and directly specify the output type in the "Screen" settings menu.
+If your HDMI monitor is not detected at all, the HDMI output can be forced by doing the following:

+- Connect a keyboard
+- Hold down the RESET and DEFAULTS buttons on the side of the VersaTerm PCB
+- Hold down the CTRL key on the keyboard
+- Release RESET

+Doing so will use default settings but disable auto-detect and instead force HDMI output.
+Once you have a monitor image you can enter settings,  fix the output type to HDMI and save the settings so HDMI is always used automatically.

+### Resetting the terminal

+The terminal can be reset by pressing the RESET button on the side of the PCB.

+If you get yourself into a situation where VersaTerm will not work because of invalid default settings (e.g. set to force HDMI output but you only have a VGA monitor), hold down the DEFAULTS button (next to RESET) on the side of the PCB while pressing and releasing RESET.
+This will re-start VersaTerm with the default settings.

 ## Screen Shots

 See [here](software/screenshots/ReadMe.md) for some demonstrations of VersaTerm's capabilities